moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

-# API Regions
+# API Regions for the Feature Model

 If you're assembling a platform (in contrast to a final application) out of several features and provide this platform for customers to build their application on top of, additional control of the API provided by the platform is needed.
 The bundles within the features provide all kinds of APIs but you might not want to expose all of these as extension points.
 You would rather want to use some of them internally within either a single feature or share within your platform features.

-# Visibility of API
+## Visibility of API

-A feature exports some api, however there are different types of clients of the API:
+A feature exports some API, however there are two different types of clients of the API:

 * Bundles shipped as part of the platform
 * Application bundles using the platform